10 Benefits Of Lawn Aeration

 The end result: You wont have dug out holes on your lawn from racoons digging up the grubs for a late night snack

-Fertilizer Can Penetrate Your Soil More Effectively
+Grass Seed & Fertilizer Can Penetrate the Soil More Effectively

 To optimize your fertilizer uptake it is essential to have your lawn aerated first.
 This will allow you to have a greater chance of the fertilizer being effective because it will target where it’s needed the most; at the root level.

-Well, when you have thousands of finger sized holes all over your lawn from aeration it helps the seeds find a home where they can flourish.
+When you have thousands of finger sized holes all over your lawn from aeration it helps the seeds find a home where they can flourish.
 The new grass seeds will turn into new turf.
 As mentioned earlier, the thicker your lawn, the better chance you have of minimizing weed growth.
 With holes all over your lawn this is a great way to maximize your growth outcome!

 Seal of Approval has worked with a handful of realtors.
 We offer our services to realtors because they now the importance of curb appeal.
 There are many ways to increase curb appeal and one of these ways is from aerating.
 I have had some realtors say that the look and health of a lawn speaks a lot about how you care for your house.
 A property with a thick, beautiful green lawn will sell for up to 10% higher than the identical house with a weedy, brown lawn in the heat of summer.